About Landmark School

 The Landmark Approach

-Landmark is a coeducational day and residential school for students in grades 2–12 diagnosed with a language-based learning disability (LBLD), such as dyslexia.
+Landmark is a coeducational day and residential school for students in grades 2–12 diagnosed with dyslexia or another language-based learning disability (LBLD).
+These fall under the broader category of specific learning disabilities (SLD).
 Our unique, individualized approach empowers students to reach their academic and social potential.
 Each faculty member is highly trained and specializes in educating students with LBLD.

 - Customized program for every student